 To ensure that the finances of the Society are correctly set up and maintained throughout the year in Simply Accounting.

-To oversee and manage the Financial Officer.
+To oversee and manage the Financial Officer(s).

 To present for approval to the EngSoc council the EngSoc Operating Annual Budget in consultation with the Vice-President (Operations)